-Upper-Level Curriculum
+C. Upper-Level Curriculum

 The upper-level curriculum reinforces skills learned in the first-year curriculum while permitting students to take courses in areas which interest them.
+The Associate Dean for Academics may cancel any scheduled course, even after enrollment by students, if less than 10 students are enrolled therein.